sourceduty/Sourceduty_OS/README.md

 ### Conclusion

-The "Sourceduty OS" project aims to redefine user experience with unique and intuitive features.
+The "Quantive OS" project aims to redefine user experience with unique and intuitive features.
 By following this development plan, we anticipate delivering a Linux-based OS that not only meets but exceeds user expectations in terms of functionality and ease of use.

 #
 ### Shortbar